Ashley Jewish Homesteaders Cemetery

 The Ashley Jewish Homesteaders Cemetery is an early 20th century burial site near Ashley, North Dakota.

+History

 The Russian and Romanian Jews who farmed the area beginning in 1905 arrived as refugees fleeing pogroms and persecution.
 They had never farmed before, due to restrictions against Jews owning land in their native countries.
-Despite this lack of experience and the many rocks and boulders that peppered their claims, with the assistance of their German-Russian neighbors, and hard work and persistence, the great majority of them were successful enough to buy their land outright prior to the five-year waiting period contained within the Homestead Act of 1862, or to own their land at the five year mark.
+Despite this lack of experience and the many rocks and boulders that peppered their claims, with the assistance of their German and Russian neighbors, and hard work and persistence, the great majority of them were successful enough to buy their land outright prior to the five-year waiting period contained within the Homestead Act of 1862, or to own their land at the five year mark.

 Over the course of the next 20 years, these Jewish farmers moved off their farms to carve out their livelihoods.
 Though many remained as shopkeepers in the smaller towns in the Dakotas, a significant number chose to eventually move closer to larger Jewish educational and social centers.

 Established in 1913, the cemetery remains as the only physical evidence of the largest Jewish agricultural settlement in North Dakota, South Dakota, or Montana.
 It was added to the National Register of Historic Places listings in 2015, and re-dedicated with explanatory plaques in 2017.
 It is the only remaining Jewish homesteader cemetery in the Dakotas that has been continually cared for by the descendants of those buried, and the Ashley residents hired by the descendants to maintain the grounds.